-Chinese restaurant syndrome is a collection of symptoms that some people have after eating Chinese food.
-A food additive called monosodium glutamate (MSG) has been blamed, but it has not been proven to be the substance that causes this condition.
+Chinese restaurant syndrome is a set of symptoms that some people have after eating Chinese food.
+A food additive called monosodium glutamate (MSG) has been blamed for the condition.
+However, this has not been proven to be the cause.

 For this reason, MSG continues to be used in some meals.
-However, it is possible that some people are particularly sensitive to food additives, and MSG is chemically similar to one of the brain's most important chemicals, glutamate.
+However, it is possible that some people are particularly sensitive to food additives.
+MSG is chemically similar to one of the brain's most important chemicals, glutamate.

-Chinese restaurant syndrome is usually diagnosed based on the symptoms.
+Chinese restaurant syndrome is most often diagnosed based on the symptoms.
 The health care provider may ask the following questions as well:

 The following signs may also be used to aid in diagnosis:

 Treatment depends on the symptoms.
-Most, such as headache or flushing, need no treatment.
+Most mild symptoms, such as headache or flushing, need no treatment.

 Life-threatening symptoms require immediate medical attention.
-They may be similar to any other severe allergic reaction and include:
+They may be similar to other severe allergic reactions and include:

-Most people recover from mild cases of Chinese restaurant syndrome without treatment and with no lasting problems.
+Most people recover from mild cases of Chinese restaurant syndrome without treatment and have no lasting problems.

-People who have had life-threatening reactions need to be extremely cautious about what they eat and should always carry medication prescribed by their doctor for emergency treatment.
+People who have had life-threatening reactions need to be extra careful about what they eat.
+They should also always carry medicines prescribed by their doctor for emergency treatment.

 Hot dog headache; Glutamate-induced asthma; MSG (monosodium glutamate) syndrome

 Bush RK, Taylor SL.
-Adverse reactions to food and drug additives.
-In: Adkinson NF Jr, ed.
-Middleton’s Allergy: Principles and Practice.
-7th ed.
-Philadelphia, Pa: Mosby Elsevier; 2008:chap 66.
+Reactions to food and drug additives.
+In: Adkinson NF, Bochner BS, Burks AW, Busse WW, Holgate ST, Lemanske RF, O'Hehir RE, eds.
+Middleton's Allergy: Principles and Practice.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 82.